-The Bent Elbow, located in the historic gold and silver mining town of Silverton, Colorado, takes you back in time to the Wild West era when Silverton was a brawling, rowdy, round-the-clock gambling, drinking and dance hall girls.
+The Bent Elbow is located in the historic gold and silver mining town of Silverton, Colorado and takes you back in time to the wild era when Silverton was brawling and rowdy with its round-the-clock gambling, drinking and dance hall girls.
 Silverton is a slice of heaven during each season of the year.

 Annual Silverton Skijoring Event: Silverton residents, Pete Maisel and Rob Conaty, brought this great annual event to Silverton in 2010.
 The event drew riders, skiers and audience from Durango, Cortez, Pagosa Springs, Montrose, Ridgway and Grand Junction, as well as from the Red Mountain Pass communities of Ouray, Ridgway, Montrose and beyond.

-During the first year the audience was around 300 people and has been showing substantial growth every year with 2013 being the biggest most successful Skijoring to date.
-From all appearances, there was well over a thousand people attending the 2013 races.
-The 2014 event promises to show even more growth, as it's popularity increases.
+During the first year the audience was around 300 people and has been showing substantial growth every year with 2014 being the biggest most successful Skijoring to date.
+From all appearances, there was well over a couple thousand people attending the 2014 races.
+The 2015 event promises to show even more growth, as it's popularity increases.

 The Bent Elbow is the official headquarters for the annual Skijoring event.
 T-shirts and caps are for sale inside the Bent Elbow, as are your favorite beverages!